 1987 NEA establishes National Educational Support Personnel Day

-1988 The “Active” membership definition is expanded to include educational support personnel and the separate membership category for ESPs is eliminated.
+1988 The “Active” membership definition is expanded to include educational support personnel and the separate membership category for ESP is eliminated.

-1990-1991 Resolutions are passed at the 1990 and 1991 RAs that highlight the essential role of ESPs in enhancing the learning environment and education process and recognizes their contribution as positive role models.
+1990-1991 Resolutions are passed at the 1990 and 1991 RAs that highlight the essential role of ESP in enhancing the learning environment and education process and recognizes their contribution as positive role models.

 1992 NEA ESP of the Year is established.